 STUDIO ART CLASSES

-Students enrolled in Studio Arts courses are required to abide by the following rules.
+Students enrolled in Studio Arts courses can make your clothes dirty, so students are required to abide by the following rules.
 Students are required to come to class dressed in an appropriate manner.
 Studio classes can dirty clothes, students are encouraged to dress accordingly.

 Media Lab computers are only for coursework.
 Personal email and social media may be viewed at the Internet point.
 Students are not permitted to download programs onto the computers.
 No food or drinks are allowed inside the classrooms.